JINLINBI/datafilter/README.md

 # datafilter
-a program that cat  merge two files into one and remove the same data
+a program that can  merge two files into one and remove the same data.